The Best Handheld Vacuum (Corded or Cordless) – Top 8 Cleanest Review for [insert_php]echo date(‘M. Y’);[/insert_php]

 It did suck up liquids but the liquid sort of leaked out – a nice idea but using a cloth or towel is more effective.

 The accessories are great: a long extendable wand, an upholstery brush and a squeegee for wet use.

-The DirtTamer Supreme’s charging time is long and its runtime is short, and the lead-acid batter makes it quite heavy.
-The key is performance, though, and this is the best wet/dry handheld vacuum you can find at a reasonable price.
+The DirtTamer Supreme’s charging time is long and its runtime is short, and the lead-acid battery makes it quite heavy.
+There are better value, more powerful options available.